DevAbhi1120/beatsphire/README.md

 ### 1. Music as Identity
 Music reflects emotions, personality, lifestyle, and relationship compatibility.
-MeloVibe treats music as **core identity data**, not decoration—far beyond Spotify's playlists, with AI-generated "Emotional DNA" maps that visualize your sonic soul.
+BeatSphire treats music as **core identity data**, not decoration—far beyond Spotify's playlists, with AI-generated "Emotional DNA" maps that visualize your sonic soul.

 ### 2. Humans Are Multi-Dimensional
 Users behave differently across dating, social, community, and creator contexts.
-MeloVibe supports **multiple personas** within a single account, with seamless switching like Instagram's multiple accounts but unified by your music thread.
+BeatSphire supports **multiple personas** within a single account, with seamless switching like Instagram's multiple accounts but unified by your music thread.

 ### 3. AI as an Assistant, Not a Replacement
 AI helps users express better, match smarter, and stay safer — while humans stay in control, outpacing Tinders basic prompts with context-aware, music-infused suggestions.